Topics Map > Research Computing Support > Winstat

 Once downloaded, double click the file to run the script - it will automatically register your installation of Workspace.

-After activating Citrix Workspace, you can start the program for the first time, and log in at the prompt using your SSCC user name and password and click the Winstat icon.
+After activating Citrix Workspace, you can start the program for the first time, and log in at the prompt using your SSCC user name and password and click the Winstat icon for the server you want to connect to.

 While your Winstat sessions launches you may receive a Security Warning saying that An online application is attempting to access information on a device attached to your computer.
 This is Citrix Workspace attempting to make the files on your computer's hard drive available from within your Winstat session.
 This is a very useful capability (see Transferring Files using Winstat below) so we suggest you choose Permit use and check the box Do not ask me again for this site.